-Pressure canning potatoes the easy raw pack method does not come from a book.
+Pressure canning potatoes using the easy Raw Pack method does not come from a book (See update below).
 It was developed over the years to see what works best.
-It is the simplest way to can potatoes there is and in my humble opinion the best.
-Of course, I would say so, right? 🙂
+It is the simplest way to pressure-can potatoes there is, and, in my humble opinion, the best.
+Of course, I would say so, right? ๐

 Why can potatoes?